daronphang/programming-resources/javascript/frameworks-libraries/angular/rxjs/higher-order-mapping.md

 ### MergeMap

 Combines merge strategy and higher-order mapping.
 Immediately reflects output in output Observable once the inner Observable emits a value.
 Can have multiple inner Observables overlapping over time, emitting values in parallel.
 To gather all responses at once, use toArray() which will emit when source Observable is completed.

+The operator is best used when you wish to flatten an inner Observable but want to manually control the number of inner subscriptions.
+This allows for multiple inner subscriptions to be active at a time.
+Common use-case for mergeMap is requests that should not be canceled i.e. writes rather than reads.

 ```js
 from(urls)